 The Program includes law students from Berkeley, UCLA, UC Davis, and UC Irvine, and typically enrolls between 15 and 35 students.
 The Program is housed at the University of California Washington Center, a UC facility located at 1608 Rhode Island Avenue, N.W., just minutes from the White House and most government departments and agencies.

-To learn more, explore our past placements, visit the UCDC Law Program site or follow us on Twitter.
+To learn more, explore UCDC Law Program site, past UCDC Law placements, and follow us on:

 U.S. Supreme Court Justice Ruth Bader Ginsburg Meets with UCLA Law Students